 “Handing out the assignment of covering Robert Redford made me a pretty popular guy back then at WKBW-TV,” said Clark.
 “There were several female reporters who made it known that they wanted that story, but the male reporters were equally interested in getting a chance to spend some time with the charismatic and athletic Redford,” added Tim Clark.

-A number of local residents and actors contributed to the film in various small roles.
-One of the more interesting developments was the casting of Bob Rich III, son of Bisons owner Bob Rich Jr as Ted Hobbs, son of Roy Hobbs.
+A number of local residents and actors contributed to The Natural in various small roles.
+One of the more interesting developments was the casting of Bob Rich III, son of Bisons owner Bob Rich Jr to play Roy Hobbs teenage son, Ted Hobbs.
 While Rich has no spoken lines on camera, he shares significant camera time with Glenn Close and a “catch” scene with Redford in the film’s final seconds.

 There were also a number of local baseball players who tried out to make the “New York Knights” team.
 One of the key organizers for the tryouts was Bison employee and standout local player Duke McGuire.
 McGuire, now radio color-analyst for the Bisons, was asked to recruit local talent after hitting fly balls for film scouts checking out War Memorial Stadium.
 McGuire was joined by Kevin Lester, a local high school coach who conducted summer little league clinics for the Bisons